kentobias132/AltschCloud-assignment/README.md

 #Cloud Assignment 1
-Create a user with your name /br
+Create a user with your name.
-. set an expiry date of 2weeks for the user
+. set an expiry date of 2weeks for the user.
-. prompt the user to change their password on login
+. prompt the user to change their password on login.
-. attach the user to a group called altschool
+. attach the user to a group called altschool.
-. allow altschool group to be able to run only cat command on /etc/ . create another user. make sure that this user doesn't have a home directory.
+. allow altschool group to be able to run only cat command on /etc/.
+. create another user. make sure that this user doesn't have a home directory.